dheeraj03092006/Days-Elapsed/README.md

 # Days-Elapsed
-This particular project provides the days elapsed between the two dates without importing any libraries using python
+This particular project provides the days elapsed between the two dates without importing any libraries using python.